iCodeForBananas/trixcamp/README.md

 It then writes this to a file of the user's choosing.
 Right now I add `.trix` to the end of all the files for future developments.

-## Todo

-- Auto save every minute to five minutes
-- Unsaved indicator
-- Export to markdown
-- Be able to insert images
-- Remember files you've opened in a toggleable left hand menu (maybe)

 ## Why

 This was part of an experiment I did in planning and delivering applications quickly and I feel this was a highly successful and useful proejct.